vishal5498/vishal5498/README.md

 ## Hi there 👋

 🔭 I’m currently a freelance data scientist!
-Check out my [Upwork][https://www.upwork.com/freelancers/~019542e98be069f3fc] profile! <br/>
+Check out my [Upwork profile](https://www.upwork.com/freelancers/~019542e98be069f3fc) profile! <br/>
 <!--
 **vishal5498/vishal5498** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.